lapis-project/lapis/readme.md

 To completely shut down the db container and delete any associated volumes:

+- Run task "Reset DB"
-`docker compose --env-file .env.localsetup down`
+- OR `docker compose --env-file .env.localsetup down`

 ## Dependencies